 Types of Triangles

 Triangles are classified in two ways: 1) by the measure of their angles, and 2) by how many sides are the same length.
 Triangles where all the interior angles are less than 90° are called acute triangles.
 Triangles with one angle of exactly 90° are called right triangles.
 Triangles with one angle greater than 90° are called obtuse triangles.
 Different triangles with corresponding angles all measuring the same are called similar triangles.
 Triangles with all sides the same length are called equilateral triangles.
 Triangles with just two sides the same length are called isosceles triangles.
 Triangles with three sides of different lengths are called scalene triangles.
 Different triangles with corresponding sides all the same length are called congruent triangles.
 All equilateral triangles have three angles of 60° each, so they are all acute.
 A right triangle may have two equal sides, making it an isosceles triangle.
-All isosceles right triangles are similar.
+All isosceles right triangles are similar as are all equilateral triangles.

 For a triangle to exist, the sum of the lengths of any two sides must exceed the length of the third side.
 So no triangle exists with sides 1, 2, and 3 units since \(1 + 2 \ngtr 3\).
 This means that despite their apparent simplicity, triangles can't necessarily be made with three line segments drawn at random.
 The lengths of any two of the segments must exceed the length of the third no matter how they are considered.
 Let \(a, b, \)and \(c\) denote the lengths of three sides of a triangle.
 Then it must be the case that \(a + b \gt c, a + c \gt b,\) and \(b + c \gt a\).